julianeugarten/julianeugarten/publications.md

 ### Peer-reviewed conference presentations

+- *HGiddy Gods and Happy Heroes: Detecting Character-Emotions in Fanfiction about Greek Myth with Vector Space Models (2025)
+Julia Neugarten and Thijs Meijerink
+Long paper, DH2025, Lisbon
 - *What Fans Think Greek Myth Smells Like: sea, smoke, and flower shampoo* (2025)
 Julia Neugarten and Marieke van Erp
 Oral presentation at the conference DH Benelux 2025, Amsterdam